tiffanyb/tiffanyb.github.io/courses/cse591/policy.md

 disciplinary unit.
 Really.
 No matter what.
 The course staff looks at students who cheat or plagiarize as far beneath someone who fails the course.

-This course will follow [CMU’s policy on cheating and plagiarism](http://www.cmu.edu/academic-integrity/index.html).
+This course will follow [ASU’s Academic Integrity Policy](https://provost.asu.edu/academic-integrity).
 Note that the policy gives several examples of what constitutes cheating and plagiarism.
 If you have any questions, you should contact the instructors.